peter-evans/dockerhub-description/README.md

 - `DOCKERHUB_USERNAME` - Docker Hub username
 - `DOCKERHUB_PASSWORD` - Docker Hub password
 - `DOCKERHUB_REPOSITORY` - The name of the Docker Hub repository to update.
+The action combines this with the username to locate the repository. i.e. `username/repository`

-(This may also be an environment variable if not considered sensitive)
+Note that `DOCKERHUB_USERNAME` and `DOCKERHUB_REPOSITORY` may also be environment variables if not considered sensitive.

 #### Optionally specifying the file path